Banno Marketing FAQ

 Does Banno Marketing track all browsing activity?

-Banno Marketing does not collect data from the user’s browser history.
+Banno Marketing does not collect data from the end user’s browser history.
 It only captures interactions within the financial institution’s controlled digital channels.
 There are two main reasons for this:

 - Privacy and regulatory concerns